Lebanese people in Ivory Coast: Trade and employment

-The Lebanese began at the lowest level of commerce, trading in inexpensive commodities, but during the Great Depression, expanded their scale of enterprise and began to displace independent European merchants.
-The petits blancs, in response, began a campaign to restrict Lebanese (and also Syrian) immigration, but government efforts in this regard were mostly ineffective.
+The Lebanese began at the lowest level of commerce, trading in inexpensive commodities, but, during the Great Depression, expanded their scale of enterprise and began to displace independent European merchants.
+The petits blancs, in response, began a campaign to restrict Lebanese immigration, but government efforts in this regard were mostly ineffective.
 The Lebanese also invested heavily in urban real estate and were among the first to develop hotels and restaurants in previously less accessible areas of the interior.
 More recently, they have also become involved in football scouting, establishing training schools for youths and helping them to establish contact with European clubs.
 Groups from different villages in Lebanon dominate different trades; for example, those from Zrarieh are involved in the plastics business, while those from Qana work with textiles.

 Lebanese Ivorians claim that they control about 40% of the economy of the Ivory Coast.

 Gender issues

 The Lebanese community is largely endogamous.
-Young men hoping to get married either look for a Lebanese woman locally, or take a holiday back to their ancestral villages in Lebanon and marry a woman there before bringing her back to Côte d'Ivoire.
+Young men hoping to get married either look for a Lebanese woman locally or else travel back to their ancestral villages in Lebanon and marry a woman there before bringing her back to the Ivory Coast.
 However, this has not always been the case.
-In the early 20th century, it was common for young Lebanese male migrants to be so poor that they could not afford such a trip back, or even to pay the fare to Côte d'Ivoire for a bride their relatives had arranged; as such, they married African women instead.
+In the early 20th century, it was common for young Lebanese male migrants to be so poor that they could not afford such a trip back, or even to pay the fare to the Ivory Coast for a bride their relatives had arranged; as such, they married African women instead.
 Women's fashion has diverged sharply from the former agricultural norm in southern Lebanon, with competing "modern Muslim" and "westernised" styles, both consisting of clothes which seek to distinguish themselves from the so-called "peasant look" indicating that the wearer engages in manual labour.

 Interethnic relations

-The Lebanese diaspora in Côte d'Ivoire is divided into two distinct communities: the people who have been in the country for two or more generations and the people who have only arrived in the country in the past two decades.
+The Lebanese diaspora in the Ivory Coast is divided into two distinct communities: the people who have been in the country for two or more generations (durables) and the people who have only arrived in the country in the past two decades (nouveaux).
 Both groups find themselves vulnerable to political pressure and manipulation because of their inability to assimilate into Ivoirian society.

-The first President of Côte d'Ivoire, Félix Houphouët-Boigny, was a defender of the Lebanese minority during his early time in office.

 The Lebanese were particularly targeted by looters during the 2010–11 Ivorian crisis, after Lebanon’s ambassador to Ivory Coast, Ali Ajami, attended Laurent Gbagbo's presidential swearing-in ceremony (one of only two diplomats to do so), despite widespread support for his rival, Alassane Ouattara.
 Many Lebanese were also seen by Ivorians as being pro-Gbagbo.